Irfan2309/Language-Processors/CW/README.md

 # Questions About CW

-These is a document with questions I got about the coursework.
+This is a document with questions I got about the coursework.
-To be fair/that everyone has the same information, questions and answers are published here:
+To be fair/that everyone has the same information, questions and answers that are not specific to one project are published here:

 - What does "that is not already a keyword" mean for identifiers? - See the slide on tokens in the Lexical Analysis slides:
 A keyword is any word representing the structure of a program; so it is all lexemes reserved for this - which of course need separate tokens later on.